fiskus/rndy/README.md

 		\["livejournal.com"],
 		\["twitter.com"],
 		\["github.com"]
-		\psw ! psw -d <args>
+		\rndy ! rndy -d <args>

-execute `:source .pentadactylrc` to load updated config, type command `:psw` and press `Space`.
+execute `:source .pentadactylrc` to load updated config, type command `:rndy` and press `Space`.
 You will see completion list with your sites where you need passwords.
 Passwords should be previously generated in pairs.

 # How it works